qbcsm/qbcsm.github.io/content/event/2025-07-icns/index.md

 projects:
 ---

-We will attend the upcoming International Conference on Neutron Scattering (ICNS) in Copenhaguen, Denmark.
-If you are also planning to attend, please let us know!
+We attended the International Conference on Neutron Scattering (ICNS) in Copenhagen, Denmark.
+Pablo presented the latest research on the isotope effects of perovskite materials under high-pressure regimes.
+We also attended the ICNS satellite meeting, *Advanced Computer Simulation Methods for Neutron Scattering Instruments*, where we presented a poster on our recent assessment of neutron scattering techniques in compact accelerator-based neutron sources (CANS).